API reference¶

 ¶SourceConfig

-) –A SourceConfig with credentials set
+) –A SourceConfig with client set

 -